aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* List ke end me element add karna
+* Adds an element to the end of the list
-* Agar capacity full ho jaaye to size double karna
+* Doubles the capacity when the array is full

 ---